ai4os-hub/ai4os-yolov8-torch/yolov8_api/README.md

 as Schemas and then use the `deepaas-cli` or `deepaas-server` to execute the operations.

-The straightforward way to use DEEPaaS is to open the `__init__.py` file in the root of the package and complete the `TODO` sections.

-Once you have your functions ready, you can customize your model API and CLI arguments and responses by editing the `api.schemas` and`api.responses` modules.

 ## If you need more API/CLI methods than the ones provided by DEEPaaS

 Although DEEPaaS provides a way to define generic operations, you might still